Bryan Zaragoza: Bayern Munich

 On 6 December 2023, German Bundesliga club Bayern Munich signed Zaragoza.
 He was chosen to wear the number 17.
 Zaragoza initially was set to join them the following summer at the start of the 2024–25 season, also he was set to sign a contract until 30 June 2029.
 The transfer fee paid by the Germans was reported to be €15,000,000.
 However, the player joined the club earlier, on 1 February 2024, to replace the injured Kingsley Coman, on a loan deal, for which Bayern paid around €4,000,000 as compensation to Granada.
 Zaragoza made his debut in a 3–2 defeat against VfL Bochum on February 19, 2024, as a substitute in the 70th minute to replace Joshua Kimmich.

 Loan to Osasuna

 On 9 August 2024, Zaragoza went on loan to La Liga club Osasuna for the 2024–25 season without an option to purchase in a deal worth €250,000.
 He scored his first goal in a 4–2 win against Barcelona on 28 September that same year.

 Loan to Celta

 On 30 July 2025, Zaragoza returned to Spain and joined La Liga club Celta on a season long loan for €1 million, with the obligation to make the move permanent at the end of the 2025–26 season under certain conditions.

+Loan to Roma

+On 2 February 2026, he moved to Italy and joined Serie A side Roma on a six-month loan until the end of the season, with an option to make the move permanent.
+Zaragoza made his debut for the club on 9 February 2026, as a substitute against Cagliari.
+He made his first goal involvement for Roma in the form of an assist to Donyell Malen against Napoli, six days later on 15 February 2026.

+Loan to Espanyol

+On 27 August 2026, Zaragoza returned to Spain and joined La Liga club Espanyol on loan for the 2026–27 season, with a buy option.